EVORA-project/evora-ontology/models/docs/GeographicalOrigin.md

 ## Comments

-* geonames.org API could be a good service data provider as suggested by DCAT-AP
+* geonames.org API is a service data provider to consider as suggested by DCAT-AP.

 ## Identifier and Mapping Information